-Shell U.K. Ltd. has taken the decision to remove the Goldeneye platform and some of the subsea infrastructure, subject to Regulator approval.
+Shell U.K. Ltd. has taken the decision to remove the Goldeneye platform and some of the subsea infrastructure.

 Goldeneye is located in the Central North Sea, in the United Kingdom Continental Shelf, approximately 100 km north east of the Aberdeenshire coast, Scotland, and was operational as a gas producing field from 2004.
 It is a wellhead platform, with a 1,400 tonnes topside, 5 platform wells in 120m water, with a direct tie-back to the St Fergus onshore facility.
 Cessation of Production was granted in March 2011.
 The topside processing facilities have been depressurised, the pipeline has been flushed and filled with inhibited water, and the wells have been plugged and made safe.

 The now non-producing Normally Unattended Installation (NUI) and associated infrastructure have been preserved and maintained as a NUI.
 This is managed under a revised Safety Case which ensures all critical safety systems are maintained, and the integrity of the platform preserved.

 The Goldeneye Decommissioning Programmes were submitted to the Department for Business, Energy, and Industrial Strategy (BEIS), and issued for public consultation in November 2018.
 At that time, the combined Decommissioning Programmes (DP) for the associated installations and pipelines included the full length of each pipeline from the Goldeneye Platform to landfall adjacent to the St Fergus Gas Terminal.